|

 level

-- then rod tip is lifted - the 'induced take' technique
+- then rod tip is lifted - the 'induced take'

-The simplicity of this fly suggests to me that Sawyer may have stumbled
+The simplicity of this fly suggests to me that Sawyer may have

-movement and the ratio between thorax and body size and shape |
+response: upward movement and the ratio between thorax and body

 Pheasant tail nymph, tied with copper wire (Sawyer) |